 suriusus, pscoriasis, scoriesis, psoriusis, pariosis, psarasis, psoreasis, syriusis, psorousis, phoriosis, psirisis, ceriases, soriyas

 Psoriasis can come and go irregularly, occasionally getting better and worse.
 Psoriasis may spontaneously hide for many years staying in remission.
 Many people claim that their symptoms get worse in lower temperatures.
-Approximately, 2-3% of the world population is affected by psoriasis.
+According to the World Health Organization, approximately, 2-3% of the world population is affected by psoriasis.
 Men and women are equally vulnerable to develop psoriasis.
 In the United States, more than 8 million people are suffering from psoriasis.

 Is Psoriasis race/age-specific?